airshipit/shipyard/docs/source/API.rst

 Shipyard API
 ============
-Logically, the API has three parts to handle the three areas of functionality in Shipyard.
+Logically, the API has several parts, each to handle each area of Shipyard functionality:

 1. Document Staging
 2. Action Handling
 3. Airflow Monitoring
+4. Site Statuses
-4. Logs Retrieval
+5. Logs Retrieval

 Standards used by the API
 -------------------------